gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/protocol_package/25_action_confirmation_and_enactment_note.md

 A compact final formulation:

 > The action-confirmation and enactment layer is where candidate continuation becomes accountable to consequence and where recursive coordination becomes operational.

+> The mistake was to keep looking for the end of the envelope, as if T-Protocol were a bounded Cartesian contraption.
+The better view is that it is a bounded but live recursive system whose identity lies in its lawful coherence, not in a static outer shell.

+> T-Protocol is bounded, but not boxed.